Why Sears Canada is Investing in New Brunswick

 ONB: Why New Brunswick for this customer service-centered initiative?

 Lampert: I should begin by mentioning Premier Brian Gallant and the staff at Opportunities NB.
 The Premier has been personally involved with us since day one.
 He quickly put us in touch with all the right people at ONB, including CEO Stephen Lund.
 There has been real care given to Sears Canada from all parties involved.
-The positive attitude, the warm vibes, and the incredible assistance provided have been really encouraging.
+The positive attitude, the warm vibes, and the incredible assistance provided has been really encouraging.

 ONB and the provincial government have made it clear that New Brunswick is open for business, and have done a wonderful job showing the Sears Canada team that New Brunswick is the place to be.
 That incredible level of support has been essential in making this week’s announcements possible.